How would you describe Filipino food?

 When asked to describe Filipino food, she said, “For me, what defines Filipino food is the flavor: salty, sour, masarsa (saucy), strong in garlic and seasoning, unlike other Southeast Asian dishes that are more on herbs.”
 “We name our food after the [cooking] process: ginataan (with coconut milk), inihaw (grilled).

-Why is Filipino food popular?
+Why is Filipino food so sweet?

-What is Filipino food culture?
+What is the most common Filipino name?